๐Ÿ’ฐ Trip to Barcelona Cost: 2023 Travel Budget Breakdown

 Hiking solo in Montserrat near Barcelona.

-My trip’s highlights are featured in this four-day Barcelona itinerary.
+See the highlights of my trip in this Barcelona itinerary.

 ๐Ÿ’ฐ Cost Breakdown for Barcelona